ovh/venom/README.md

     myarg: World
     assertions:
     - result.display.hello ShouldContainSubstring World
+    - result.alljson.hello ShouldContainSubstring World
 ```

+Notice the variable `alljson`.
+All variables declared in output are automatically converted in a json format with the suffix `json`.
+In the example above, two implicit variables are available: `displayjson.hello` and `alljson`.

 venom will load user's executors from the directory `lib/`
 - from the path of the testsuite